babakbayat000/log4shell/gradle-example/README.md

 3. Run analysis

-- Run: `./gradlew dependencyCheckAnalyze sonarqube`
+- Run: `./gradlew dependencyCheckAnalyze sonarqube -Dsonar.sources=src,build.gradle`

 - Browse to your project in SonarQube and check the list of vulnerabilities.
 At least one should be attached to **the project itself** (unlike for maven where the vulnerability is attached to the `pom.xml` file) that holds the dependency to log4j 2.12.0.
 You should get something like below